 We treat all personal data with the utmost care and take all appropriate steps to protect it.

 Our website and associated databases are secured by 'https' technology and protected by certified firewalls in order to protect your personal information from access by unauthorised persons and against unlawful processing.
 Our website uses the latest technology with full backups.
 Access to your personal data is password protected.
-All outgoing and incoming email is scanned for viruses.
-Our system is regularly monitored for possible vulnerabilities and attacks.
+All outgoing and incoming emails are scanned for viruses.

 If you are booking a tour via our website, your personal information can be safely and securely provided by using our online Booking Form.
 We are not privy to your payment card information when you book online.
-All online payments are handled via our secure server and payment service providers, SagePay.
-SagePay is fully approved as a Level 1 compliant provider under the Payment Card Industry Data Security Standard (PCI DSS).
+All online payments are handled via our secure server and payment service providers who are fully approved as a Level 1 compliant provider under the Payment Card Industry Data Security Standard (PCI DSS).
 This is the highest level of compliance.